wxt-dev/wxt/docs/guide/essentials/publishing.md

 Then run the `wxt submit` command, passing in all the ZIP files you want to release.
 In this case, we'll do a release for all 3 major stores: Chrome Web Store, Edge Addons, and Firefox Addons Store.

-If it's your first time running the command or you recently made changes to the release process, you'll want to test your secrets by passing the `--dry-run` flag:
+If it's your first time running the command or you recently made changes to the release process, you'll want to test your secrets by passing the `--dry-run` flag.

 ```sh
 wxt submit --dry-run \